 Ignite's durable memory component treats RAM not just as a caching layer but as a complete fully functional storage layer.
 This means that users can turn the persistence on and off as needed.
-If the persistence is off, then Ignite can act as a distributed in-memory database or in-memory data grid, depending on whether you prefer to use SQL or key-value APIs.
-If the persistence is turned on, then Ignite becomes a distributed, horizontally scalable database that guarantees full data consistency and is resilient to full cluster failures.
+If persistence is turned off, then Ignite can act as a distributed in-memory database or in-memory data grid, depending on whether you prefer to use SQL or key-value APIs.
+If persistence is turned on, then Ignite becomes a distributed, horizontally scalable database that guarantees full data consistency and is resilient to full cluster failures.

 Ignite Native Persistence is a distributed, ACID, and SQL-compliant disk store that transparently integrates with Ignite's Durable Memory as an optional disk layer storing data and indexes on SSD, Flash, 3D XPoint, and other types of non-volatile storages.

-With the Ignite Persistence enabled, you no longer need to keep all the data and indexes in memory or warm it up after a node or cluster restart because the Durable Memory is tightly coupled with persistence and treats it as a secondary memory tier.
+With Ignite Persistence enabled, you no longer need to keep all the data and indexes in memory or warm it up after a node or cluster restart because the Durable Memory is tightly coupled with persistence and treats it as a secondary memory tier.
 This implies that if a subset of data or an index is missing in RAM, the Durable Memory will take it from the disk.